siddhartha-gadgil/LTS2019/_notes/foundations.md

 ---
-title: "Foundations of Mathematics: old and new"
+title: "Foundations of Mathematics and Computation"
-date: 2017-12-13
+date: 2017-12-12
 ---

 ### Axiomatic foundations